Places to See in Jammu

 Category : Nature

-One of the key hill stations in the region, it is famous for its adventure sports like skiing in winters and in summers it offers paragliding rides and picturesque picnic spots.
+One of the key hill stations in the region, it is famous for its adventure sports like skiing in winters.
+In summers, it offers paragliding rides and picturesque picnic spots.

 Some other important places of interest in Jammu are: